 You can also check out this list for other helpful ways to support someone through grief.

 Grief will always be a part of life, just as loss is.
 Maybe we can try to make it a little easier for one another through thoughtfulness and intentionality.
+Supporting a grieving person requires patience, empathy, and being present in their time of need.
 Try considering some of these ideas to be there for your loved ones, especially during the pandemic.

 If you or a loved one are struggling with grief, consider scheduling a time to come in and talk with one of our therapists.
 We’d love to meet you.